freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 ---

 This book was made possible thanks to a grant by Unitary Foundation (https://unitary.foundation/), a non-profit helping create a quantum technology ecosystem that benefits the most people.
-The cover image was designed by Natalia Bass (https://tashabass.com/).
+The cover image was created by Natalia Bass (https://tashabass.com/).

+*Espoo, Finland, 2025.*